czelabueno/infrastructure-as-code-testing/README.md

 Can't test an entire architecture using unit tests.
 Better split the architecture in small modules and test each one unitly of them.

-One `.tfstate` file should be generated for each one module unit test.

-> It can be said that a good unit test in infrastructure code is deploying to a real environment so it should be include:
+It can be said that a good unit test in infrastructure code is deploying to a real environment so it should be include:

->
-> * Deploy real infrastructure. e.g: `$ terraform apply`
+* Deploy real infrastructure. e.g: `$ terraform apply`
-> * Validate it works.
+* Validate it works.
 E.g. via HTTP request, API calls, SSH commands, etc.
-> * Undeploy the infrastructure. e.g: `$ terraform destroy`
+* Undeploy the infrastructure. e.g: `$ terraform destroy`

+> One `.tfstate` file should be generated for each one module unit test.
 >

 ### 3. Integration Tests: Test multiple modules working together and related.